LudwigBoussaroque/DRY_NAM/README.md

   - `3.b.
 Execute the functions with 'parallel'`
   To execute the functions in a parallel way

-## DRY_NAM.R code description
+## DRY_NAM_2026_03_05.R code description
-The code attached (file name.R) extracts 45 yearly drought facets (see Table below) from a model-based solar radiation-derived daily drought index (called SOLDI) whether the drought isuni modal or bimodal.
-This code has been applied on the North American Monsoon region over 1960-2024 where the data can be find here : Zenodo link
+The code extracts 44 yearly drought features (see Table below) from a model-based solar radiation-derived daily drought index (called SOLDI) whether the drought dynamics is unimodal or bimodal.
+This code has been applied on the North American Monsoon region over 1960-2024.
+This dataset is called DRY_NAM and can be found here: **dataset link**
-Reference publication : data paper link
+More information in the reference data descriptor : **data paper link**

 ![Texte alternatif](https://github.com/LudwigBoussaroque/DRY_NAM/blob/main/Images/Figure_6_cropped.pdf)

 *Figure 1 : Flowchart of the DRY_NAM code process*

-## Facets description
+## Features names, unit, and description
 | Feature                   | Units         | Description                                                                                                 |
 | ------------------------- | ------------- | ----------------------------------------------------------------------------------------------------------- |
 | First.Drying.Rate         | mm/day        | 1st drought maximum daily soil water loss                                                                   |